Denitrifying bacteria: Role of denitrifying bacteria as a methane sink

 Denitrifying bacteria have been found to play a significant role in the oxidation of methane (CH4) (where methane is converted to CO2, water, and energy) in deep freshwater bodies of water.
 This is important because methane is the second most significant anthropogenic greenhouse gas, with a global warming potential 25 times more potent than that of carbon dioxide, and freshwaters are a major contributor of global methane emissions.

-A study conducted on Europe’s Lake Constance found that anaerobic methane oxidation coupled to denitrification - also referred to as nitrate/nitrite-dependent anaerobic methane oxidation (n-damo) - is a dominant sink of methane in deep lakes.
-For a long time, it was believed that the mitigation of methane emissions was only due to aerobic methanotrophic bacteria.
+A study conducted on Europe's Lake Constance found that anaerobic methane oxidation coupled to denitrification – also referred to as nitrate/nitrite-dependent anaerobic methane oxidation (n-damo) – is a dominant sink of methane in deep lakes.
+For a long time, it was considered that the mitigation of methane emissions was only due to aerobic methanotrophic bacteria.
 However, methane oxidation also takes place in anoxic, or oxygen depleted zones, of freshwater bodies.
 In the case of Lake Constance, this is carried out by M. oxyfera-like bacteria.
 M. oxyfera-like bacteria are bacteria similar to Candidatus Methylomirabilis oxyfera, which is a species of bacteria that acts as a denitrifying methanotroph.

 The results from the study on Lake Constance found that nitrate was depleted in the water at the same depth as methane, which suggests that methane oxidation was coupled to denitrification.
 It could be inferred that it was M. oxyfera-like bacteria carrying out the methane oxidation because their abundance peaked at the same depth where the methane and nitrate profiles met.
 This n-damo process is significant because it aids in decreasing methane emissions from deep freshwater bodies and it aids in turning nitrates into nitrogen gas, reducing excess nitrates.